lyteword/kjv/luke/chapter-7.md

 <sup>12</sup> Now when he came nigh to the gate of the city, behold, there was a dead man carried out, the only son of his mother, and she was a widow: and much people of the city was with her.

-<sup>13</sup> And when the Lord saw her, he had compassion on her, and said unto her, Weep not .
+<sup>13</sup> And when the Lord saw her, he had compassion on her, and said unto her, Weep not.

 <sup>14</sup> And he came and touched the bier: and they that bare *him* stood still.
-And he said, Young man , I say unto thee , Arise .
+And he said, Young man, I say unto thee, Arise.

 <sup>15</sup> And he that was dead sat up, and began to speak.
 And he delivered him to his mother.